 Aboriginal and Torres Strait Islander Health Strategy Unit

-Aboriginal and Torres Strait Islander ways of being, knowing and doing guides Ahpra’s Aboriginal and Torres Strait Islander Health and Cultural Safety Strategy 2020-2025 work to eliminate racism in the organisation and healthcare.
+Aboriginal and Torres Strait Islander ways of being, knowing and doing guides the National Scheme's Aboriginal and Torres Strait Islander Health and Cultural Safety Strategy 2020-2025 in eliminating racism from healthcare.

-Aboriginal and Torres Strait Islander health professionals, practitioners, peak bodies, and race scholars shape the transformative work of Ahpra’s Aboriginal and Torres Strait Islander Health Strategy Unit (HSU).
+Aboriginal and Torres Strait Islander health practitioners, peak bodies, businesses and race scholars shape the transformative work of the Aboriginal and Torres Strait Islander Health Strategy Unit (HSU).

 Meet the Mob at Ahpra